ansys/pydpf-post/docs/source/getting_started/install.rst

    pip install ansys-dpf-post

+PyDPF-Post plotting capabilities require to have `PyVista <https://pyvista.org/>`_ installed.
 To install PyDPF-Post with its optional plotting functionalities, use:

 .. code::
    pip install ansys-dpf-post[plotting]

+For more information about PyDPF-Post plotting capabilities, see :ref:`_user_guide_plotting`.

 Install without internet